aaron-jack-manning/callsy/README.md

 Note that while `request.json` is the filename looked for by default, the `-r` option allows this to be specified.
 Similarly, the `-o` option allows the output file to be specified.

+Additionally, if it is desired to have the response body written to a separate file, provide the '-b' option with the path to that file.

+Callsy also supports the option to read in the request body from another file by including the 'body_path' field in the request JSON file *instead of* the 'body' field.

 Also note that the `content-length` header can be automatically calculated by specifying it with a value of `null`.
 This is the only header than can be automatically calculated, other `null` headers will cause an error.
 Specify the empty string for empty headers.